Securing the Unseen: Non-Human Identity Management in IoT Environments

 Did you know that poorly managed non-human identities (NHIs) are a prime target for attackers in IoT environments?
 The unique characteristics of these identities create a perfect storm of security risks and challenges.

-- Credential Management: NHIs often rely on credentials like API keys and certificates, which, if exposed, can grant attackers unauthorized access Source: Oasis Security.
+• Credential Management: NHIs often rely on credentials like api keys and certificates, which, if exposed, can grant attackers unauthorized access.
 Storing these credentials insecurely or failing to rotate them regularly significantly increases the risk of compromise.

-- Identity Sprawl: NHIs are often created and forgotten, leading to a proliferation of unused or stale identities.
-These orphaned NHIs represent a significant security risk because they are often unmonitored and unpatched Source: Oasis Security.
+• Identity Sprawl: NHIs are often created and forgotten, leading to a proliferation of unused or stale identities.
+These orphaned NHIs represent a significant security risk because they are often unmonitored and unpatched.
+This often occurs due to a lack of centralized inventory and automated lifecycle management, making it difficult to identify and remove them.

 Securing NHIs in IoT requires a different approach than traditional human identity management.
 Organizations need to implement robust credential management practices, improve visibility into their NHI landscape, and enforce the principle of least privilege.